 Can the Form 36 Affidavit for Divorce be commissioned remotely?

-Yes!
-The form 36 (Affidavit for Divorce) can be commissioned and notarized remotely by booking an appointment here
+Yes, the Form 36 (Affidavit for Divorce) can be commissioned and notarized remotely.
+You can book an appointment for this service here.

 How Can All-Canada Notary Help You?

-All-Canada Notary is a network of notaries public.
-We can help you notarize your Form 36 Affidavit for Divorce, 35.1 Affidavit in Support of Claim for Custody or Access online and in our offices.
+All-Canada Notary is a network of notaries public that can assist you in notarizing your Form 36 Affidavit for Divorce, Form 35.1 Affidavit in Support of Claim for Custody or Access, both online and in our offices.